-I was exploring Southern France and made a list of the Top 10 places in the French Riviera.
-My Top 10 list will help you discover the best places near Nice and Monaco, most of which are easy to get to by train.
+We were exploring Southern France and made a list of the Top 10 places in the French Riviera.
+Our Top 10 list will help you discover the best places near Nice and Monaco, most of which are easy to get to by train.

 This is Eze, a hilltop village half way between Nice and Monaco.
-But let’s start with Nice.
+We, however, will start with Nice.

-Nice is the the first of my top ten places in the French Riviera, the region’s biggest city and capital.
-This big city is a main tourist destination in its own right.
+Nice is the the first of our top ten places in the French Riviera.
+As the region’s biggest city and capital Nice is the Riviera’s main tourist destination in its own right.

-Nice combines luxury and shopping with an atmospheric old town with cafes, shops and market stalls.
-In addition Nice has a long pebbly beach with turquoise waters right in the city, running all the way to the airport that you can get to with a normal city bus.
+The French Riviera capital combines luxury and shopping with an atmospheric old town with cafes, shops and market stalls.
+In addition, Nice has a long pebbly beach with turquoise waters right in the city, running all the way to the airport that you can get to with a normal city bus.
+Easy and convenient!

-The city of Nice is the place where to start your trip to Riviera and maybe the place you might want to use as your base during your whole stay.
-To read more about the city, we wrote a separate article on Nice.
+The city of Nice is the place where to start your trip to the French Riviera and maybe the place you might want to use as your base during your whole stay.
+To read more about the city, we wrote a separate article on Nice:

-From Nice you have good bus and train connections to most destinations in the French Riviera.
-So don’t spend all your vacation in Nice, go ahead and see what else the French Riviera has to offer.
-Go and visit at my selected Top 10 places in the French Riviera.
+From Nice you will have very good bus and train connections to most French Riviera destinations.
+So even when you love Nice, don’t spend your whole vacation there, go ahead and see what else the Riviera offers.
+Go and visit the Top 10 places in the French Riviera, selected for you.

-The places-to-see I will show you are not really in a set order – but I have to begin with the places you can’t miss and the first of them is my own favorite village, Villefrance-sur-Mer located next to Nice.
+The places-to-see list is not in a set order – but to begin with we will take the places you can’t miss.
+First of all, our own favorite village, Villefrance-sur-Mer located next to Nice.

 The village of Villefrance-sur-Mer is right around the corner from Nice, only about 6 km round the peninsula.

-And with the same bus 100 or train you can get on to another town that has a lot of colors, Menton.
+And with the same bus 100 or train you can get to our next destination, another town that shines in Mediterranean colors, Menton.
 Menton is the last resort in the French Riviera before Italy, only a few kilometers from the Italian border.

-The city of Menton like the area around it is known for its warm micro-climate and the warm colors with which they paint their houses.
-Menton definitely is one of the top 10 sights in the French Riviera.
+The city of Menton – like the area around it – is known for its warm micro-climate and the warm colors they use to paint houses.
+Menton definitely is among the top 10 sights in the French Riviera.

-The old town with its yellow and rose-colored houses along cobbled streets is so pretty you can’t take your eyes from it.
-Walk around at daytime and after dark, Menton in evening light is also worth a visit.
+The old town with its yellow and rose houses along cobbled lanes is so pretty you can’t take your eyes from it.
+Walk around at daytime or after dark, Menton in evening light is also worth to see.

-Menton has a lively shopping street where you can buy lemon products of the area, and two beaches, one sandy beach right in the old town and a long pebble beach on the other side.
+Menton has a buy shopping street that sells lemon products of the area.
+There are two beaches, a sandy beach right in the old town and a long pebble beach on the other side.

 The Principality of Monaco is built on a narrow strip of land between the Mediterranean and the mountains.